rupsagar/rupsagar/README.md

 ### Hi there 👋

+I am Rupsaagar Chatterjee.
+I am currently working as a Project Associate at Indian Institute of Technology Kanpur.
+I have a Master of Technology in Structural Engineering from Indian Institute of Technology Kanpur, and a Bachelor of Engineering in Civil from Jadavpur University, both in India.
+I will be joining as an Associate Engineer in Airframe Division at Airbus Group India Private Limited.

+I am currently pursuing a personal interest of developing a powerful general-purpose numerical tool with nonlinear capabilities for analysis of continuum mechanics and fracture mechanics problems.
+I also plan to develop a sophisticated and very intuitive graphical user interface for the application.

 <!--
 **rupsagar/rupsagar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.